We just reached 30,000 articles on this wiki! 🥳

 Dreamcast-US.png Dreamcast-EU.png

-In Europe, the Dreamcast logo was changed from red to blue.
+In Europe and Australia, the Dreamcast logo was changed from red to blue.
 The reason for this has never been officially confirmed, but the editors of Edge magazine theorized that it was to prevent legal problems with German publisher Tivola, as their logo is a red swirl.[1]

 Unusually, most games for the European Dreamcast prioritised 60hz.
 50hz was often a secondary option, with only a few games supporting just 50hz.